February 15, 2023 by Pauline G. Carter

 How Much are Balinese Cats

 If you’re considering adding a Balinese cat to your family, you may be wondering how much they cost.
-The truth is, the price of a Balinese cat can vary depending on a number of factors, including the breeder’s reputation, the kitten’s age and appearance, and whether or not the kitten is show quality.
+The truth is, the price of a Balinese cat can vary depending on several factors, including the breeder’s reputation, the kitten’s age and appearance, and whether or not the kitten is show quality.
 Generally speaking, however, you can expect to pay anywhere from $600 to $1,200 for a Balinese cat.

 While this may seem like a lot of money upfront, keep in mind that these cats are relatively long-lived (averaging 15-20 years) and require very little in the way of grooming or other special care.
-In other words, they’re definitely worth the investment!
+In other words, they’re worth the investment!

 Conclusion

 There are many myths and conflicting information out there about whether or not Balinese cats are hypoallergenic.
-The truth is, there is no such thing as a 100% hypoallergenic cat breed – but some breeds are better for allergy-sufferers than others.
+The truth is, there is no such thing as a 100% hypoallergenic cat breed – but some breeds are better for allergy sufferers than others.
 Balinese cats, with their long and silky coats, may seem like they would be high on the list of allergen-producing felines – but actually, they rank relatively low.

-While no one can guarantee that you won’t have any allergic reactions to a Balinese cat, it is definitely possible to live happily with one if you suffer from allergies.
+While no one can guarantee that you won’t have any allergic reactions to a Balinese cat, it is possible to live happily with one if you suffer from allergies.
 The best way to find out if you’re allergic to a particular cat breed is to spend time around them and see how your body reacts.